openshift/origin/docs/v1/use-cases.md

 ## Using/Consuming a Service Instance

-* As an Application Operator consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new ServiceInstanceCredential to a Service ServiceInstance is created, so that I can configure my application appropriately.
+* As an Application Operator consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new ServiceBinding to a Service ServiceInstance is created, so that I can configure my application appropriately.
 * As an Application Operator, I want to be able to understand the relationship between a Secret and Service Instance, so that I can properly configure my application (e.g.